KRakeesh04/s1/src/content/docs/properties-of-materials/basics/06-composites.md

   order: 6
 ---

-Materials that are a mixture of 2 materials.
+Materials that are a mixture of 2 different-typed materials.
 Materials are combined together to get the advantages of two materials.

 ## Examples